Designing Hope

 Project Overview

-Second Chance for Homeless Pets is a nonprofit focused on rescuing and rehoming animals.
+Second Chance for Homeless Pets is a nonprofit in Salt Lake City, Utah focused on rescuing and rehoming animals.
 Their website had become outdated, hard to navigate, and lacked emotional resonance.
 Our goal was to design a smoother, more trustworthy, mobile first adoption process that resonated with both logic and heart.

 • Client: Conceptual redesign for Second Chance for Homeless Pets